Sonatina for Piano

 Andrew's health had deteriorated by this time.
 He had broken his back in 2009 (caused by his ankylosing spondilitis) and he had suffered a brain haemorrhage, in 2015, from which he miraculously recovered.
 I wondered if Andrew was thinking the Postludes would be his last work.
 They are more profound than the Preludes, but they are just as lovely.
 The world premiere took place in the beautiful acoustics of St Lawrence Chapel, Ashburton, Devon.
 Unfortunately we couldn't go, because of the distance and because we thought the Chapel wasn't wheelchair friendly.
 Afterwards we found out that it is!

-Fortunately, the Postludes weren't Andrew's last work: he has written several others since, all just as beautiful.
+Fortunately, the Postludes weren't Andrew's last work: he has written others since, which are just as beautiful.

-All of Andrew's piano music is on Duncan's set of 2 CDs made in 2016, entitled Daybreak in the Fields.
+Andrew's piano music up to 2016 can be heard on Duncan Honeybourne's's set of 2 CDs made in 2016, entitled Daybreak in the Fields.

 We would love to hear about your experience.
 Please share it here!